jdevoo/gen/README.md

 `echo "you understand english but always reply in french" | gen -s ten names for flowers`

 Set a system instruction from file option and argument as prompt
-`gen -f french.prompt -s you understand english but always answer in french"`
+`gen -s -f french.prompt ten names for flowers"`

 Attach a file to the prompt and return total token count
 `gen -t -f ../twitter/img/123497680.jpg is this picture showing a face or a logo?`